claranet/terraform-signalfx-integrations/alerting/claranet-proxy/README.md

 ## Setup

-You need to configure SignalFx provider and retrieve a ingest-alerting Auth.
+You need to configure SignalFx provider and retrieve a proxy-alerting Auth.

 ```
 variable "sfx_token" {